Preparing your departure for Paris

-As North American (Americans, Canadians and Mexicans) students, you will need a passport to travel to France.
+Students with North American passports (American, Canadian and Mexican), you will need a passport to travel to France.
 If you do not already hold a passport, you will need to quickly take steps to get this process underway as it can take from several weeks to more than a month once you have turned in all necessary paperwork.
 Don’t delay on this one!

 For American, Canadian and Mexican nationals, any stay longer than 3 months in France will require a visa.
 For traveling to the 26 Schengen Treaty countries (the United Kingdon and Ireland are two non-Schengen Treaty countries in Europe and there is no need for a visa Americans, Canadians or Mexicans for a visit of less than 3 months).
-Obtaining long-stay visas to France can take two months or more to complete, so get started early collecting the required materials and setting up an appointment with the nearest French Consulate or Embassy!
+Obtaining long-stay visas to France can take two months or more to complete, so get started early collecting the required materials and begin the application on the Campus France USA website!
+The process has recently been streamlined and the process can be undertaken online.
+It’s still unclear if the previously required trip to pick up the visa at the nearest French Consulate has been eliminated or not.

 Money Access in Europe